danrdanny/2ndChromosomePaper/README.md

 Files used to analyze VCF files in The Molecular and Genetic Characterization of Second Chromosome Balancers in Drosophila melanogaster.
 Questions?
 Please contact Danny at dem {at} stowers {dot} org.

 The scripts require you to have vcf files in directories with the same name as the stocks used in the study.
-Those stocks and directories are:
+For example, the file CyO-2.vcf.gz must exist within the CyO-2 directory.
+Stocks used in this study are:

 <b>Fastq files for these stocks can be found under bioproject PRJNA413446</b><br>
 CyO-1602<br>